 Taste: Caramel and toffee.
 Vanilla.
 Apple, pear and orange – lots of citrus.
 Cinnamon.
 Dark chocolate and oak.

-Value for Money: The Glen Keith Distillery Edition is bottled at 40% without an age statement so straight away my expectations were lowered.
+Thoughts: The Glen Keith Distillery Edition is bottled at 40% without an age statement so straight away my expectations were lowered.
 I can’t help it.
 This is essentially the cheapest way for a distiller to get a single malt onto the market and in such cases, I tend to wonder just how highly they placed flavour on the agenda.
 Of course, the great thing about keeping ones expectations so low is there’s always the chance of a pleasant surprise and I must admit, this dram is better than I expected.
 In fact, it’s better than some similar bottles from distilleries of far greater reputation.

 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.